Saule Omarova: Career

-OCC Nomination
+OCC nomination

 In August 2021, Omarova's name was floated as a potential contender to lead the Office of the Comptroller of the Currency (OCC) under President Joe Biden.
 She was chosen to serve as comptroller of the currency in September 2021, pending Senate confirmation.
-Her confirmation hearings occurred before the Senate Banking Committee on November 18, 2021.
 Omarova's nomination was endorsed by Senator Elizabeth Warren, who stated she would be a "fearless champion for consumers" in the role if confirmed.
 Her nomination was criticized by credit unions and bank lobbyists.

-Republicans were critical of her 2021 paper "The Peoples Ledger" in which Omarova proposes that the Federal Reserve should provide consumer banking services.
-Senator Patrick Toomey has called her ideas "extreme leftist" and Senator John Kennedy said to her, "I don't know whether to call you 'professor' or 'comrade.'"
+Her confirmation hearings occurred before the Senate Banking Committee on November 18, 2021.
+Republicans were critical of her 2021 paper "The People's Ledger" in which Omarova proposed that the Federal Reserve should provide consumer banking services.
+Her confirmation hearing drew controversy, with Senator Patrick Toomey characterizing some of her views as "extreme leftist ideas."
+Omarova's Kazakh origins were the subject of scrutiny from Republican lawmakers including Senator John Kennedy, who said to her, "I don't know whether to call you 'professor' or 'comrade,'" comments that drew rebukes from Democrats on the committee.

-The Editorial Board of The Wall Street Journal argued that “the U.S. doesn't need a bank regulator who wants to end banking as we know it, or who wants to create a central bank digital currency.”
-Omarova had also faced opposition from some Democratic Senators, including Jon Tester, Joe Manchin and Kyrsten Sinema.
-On December 7, 2021, it was announced that Omarova's nomination had been withdrawn.
+Omarova also faced opposition from several moderate Democratic Senators, including Jon Tester, Joe Manchin and Kyrsten Sinema.
+On December 7, 2021, the White House announced that Omarova had withdrawn her name from nomination.